pulumi/docs/content/docs/intro/console/teams.md

 - /docs/console/collaboration/teams/
 ---

-The Pulumi Console offers role-based access control (RBAC) using teams.

 > Note: This feature is only available to organizations using the Pulumi Team Pro or
 > Enterprise editions.
 To learn more about Pulumi editions, see the [pricing page]({{< relref "/pricing" >}}).

-## Teams
+The Pulumi Console offers role-based access control (RBAC) using teams.
 Teams allow organization admins to assign a set of stack permissions to a group of users.

 ## Team Roles